 As a general recommendation, toe guards are mounted 1/2 inch off the floor.
 This lets the casters move easily on the floor while keeping the cart operator’s feet from getting smashed.
 The guard can also accommodate different heights if necessary.
 This slightly raised height also allows the wheel to roll and swivel freely without making contact on uneven surfaces.

-Toe guards can be put on many different sizes of casters, along with many different wheel materials and size options within the caster rig.
-These are becoming a very popular feature for facilities that want to limit injury claims
+Toe guards are installed on many different sizes of casters and fit with many other wheel materials and size options within the caster rig.
+They are becoming a common feature for facilities looking to limit injury claims

-The toe guard can also protect the caster itself from being damaged, or whatever the caster may be transporting.
-Another purpose that a toe guard may be useful for is to keep the caster from rolling over some larger objects (think of it as a pseudo brush guard).
+The toe guard can also protect the caster itself from being damaged.
+Another useful purpose of a toe guard is to keep the caster from rolling over larger objects (think of it as a pseudo brush guard).
 This may allow for these larger objects to be pushed out of the way and keep the caster, wheel, or even possibly the material being moved from taking damage.